The Consumer Price Index (CPI) is a monthly measure of the change in prices paid by consumers for goods and services.

 It is used by retailers in predicting future price increases, by employers in calculating salaries, and by the government in determining cost-of-living increases for Social Security.

 Signs of inflation mean the central bank has to raise interest rates.
 The most widely used indicator of inflation is CPI.

 If CPI is increasing, then it gives a central bank such as the Fed the necessary supportive data to hike rates.
 Higher interest rates are bullish for the country’s currency.

 Background of Consumer Price Index (CPI)

 The CPI is a measure of the change over time in the prices paid by consumers for a market basket of goods and services.

-These goods and services include food, clothing, shelter, newspapers and CDs.
+These goods and services include food, clothing, shelter, and used cars.
 Items on which the average consumer spends a great deal of money, such as food, are given more weight, or importance, in computing the index than items such as toothpaste and movie tickets, on which the average consumer spends comparatively less.